PeachyDB-Inc/PeachyDB/README.md

 - **5.e)** SELECT query that could potentially involve scanning a lot of data has to be marked ALLOW FILTER (just as in Apache Cassandra)

 - **5.f)** Occasionally due to networking issues or other causes the SELECT query may timeout or have partial results.
 In such cases, a flag is set on the query results which can determine if the results were partial or had timed out.
+Sometimes such a query contains responses of the kind "broken packet" to indicate that only partial results were obtain by timeout.

   NOTE: Depending upon the use case MV can perform better or Secondary index can perform better.
 Examine the where clause of your queries to determine which is better.
   - **5.f.1)** If your query restricts all columns of partition key and secondary index column then the query will be sent to a single node and will be fast enough.